 Haramein can often be seen in video presentations misunderstanding some basic ideas in physics so naively that it's amazing nobody in the audience said anything.

 Here's one.
 It's from his 8-hour presentation at the Rogue Valley Metaphysical Library in 2003.
-It's a long time ago, but these are the most popular videos of Haramein on the internet.
+It's a long time ago, but this remains the most popular of Haramein's presentations on the internet.

 Skip to 3:00 and he's quoting Newton's 3rd law of motion (which he refers to as "first law of physics") – every action has an equal and opposite reaction.
 Here's a good place to learn about it (perfect if you're under the age of ten).